shichao-an/notes/docs/bd/ch1.md

 Your back end consists of an RDBMS with a table of that schema and a web server.
 Whenever someone loads a web page being tracked by your application, the web page pings your web server with the pageview, and your web server increments the corresponding row in the database.

-The following subsections discuss what problems emerge as you evolve the application: you’ll run into problems with both scalability and complexity.
+The following subsections discuss what problems emerge as you evolve the application: you'll run into problems with both scalability and complexity.

 #### Scaling with a queue